 The registered provider was actively promoting person-centred care, allowing residents to take positive risks, and utilise their independence and autonomy, in an environment that used limited restrictions.
 Centre-specific policies in the management of restrictive practices, response to behaviours that challenge, and risk management, guided the appropriate use of restraint in the centre, in line with national policy and best practice guidance.
+This included the unplanned use of restraint, should this event occur.

-The person in charge had completed the self-assessment questionnaire in advance of the inspection and had developed a targeted improvement plan to ensure continued good oversight of restrictive practice use in the centre.
-This quality improvement plan was ongoing and it was evident throughout the inspection that this had had a positive impact on the lives of residents.
+The management team had completed the self-assessment questionnaire in advance of the inspection.
+A targeted quality improvement plan to ensure continued good oversight of restrictive practice use in the centre had been ongoing over the previous year.
+It was evident throughout the inspection that this had had a positive impact on the lives of residents.
 Efforts were made to ensure that people living in the centre were facilitated to pursue their own choices and preferences.

 The provider had ensured that there were adequate arrangements in place for the oversight and review of restrictive practices.
 A restrictive practice register was maintained which accurately recorded and monitored the use of restraint.
-The identified physical restraints, namely the three bedrails and two lap belts, were comprehensively risk assessed.
-Informed consent was sought and documented prior to the use of any restrictive practice.
-Environmental restraints such as the locked doors and window restrictors were also included on the register.
+The identified physical restraint, the one bedrail was comprehensively risk assessed.
+Informed consent was sought and documented prior to the use of the bedrail.

-Restrictive practices were reviewed on a monthly basis and the review considered the type of restraint, the alternatives trialled and the result of each trial.
+Restrictive practices were reviewed on a regular basis and the review considered the type of restraint, the alternatives trialled and the result of each trial.
 Less restrictive options were regularly trialled in line with the national restraint policy and the inspector reviewed evidence that a number of these trials had been successful which resulted in a reduced number of restraints overall.

-There was a log maintained of all alternatives to bedrails in use in the centre, for example; falls reduction mats and sensor mats.
-One resident was using supportive bed wedges, along with a low profile bed and sensor mat.
-Staff stated that the wedges were in place to protect the resident from rolling from bed and injuring themselves.
-This had not been considered as a restriction on the residents' movement and as such, had not been risk assessed.
+There was a log maintained of all alternatives to bedrails in use in the centre, for example; falls reduction mats and sensor beams and soft bed wedges.
+For the most part, the use of these alternatives formed part of the residents' individual care plans.
+Some exceptions were observed, for example, staff explained in detail how a particular resident used soft bed wedges for comfort and safety at night, however this was not documented in the care plan.
 The person in charge committed to addressing this immediately.

-Residents had a restrictive practice care plan in place which were person-centred and contained details that clearly outlined the rationale for use of these practices and included any alternatives trialled.
+Examples of good practice were observed whereby residents had a restrictive practice care plan in place which were person-centred and contained details that clearly outlined the rationale for use of these practices and included any alternatives trialled.
 Care plans were reviewed at a minimum of every four months.